dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 **Perfection** is when there's **nothing more to subtract**.
 Good parts applies to philosophy to **language features**.
 Doug **revisits** some of the **good parts** and we also looked at the **better parts in ES6**.

+He also talked about [dec64](http://dec64.org/) which is a new decimal and floating point number format which is suited for both business and scientific applications.

 Detailed post coming soon and you can also [watch the talk](http://www.ustream.tv/recorded/46640057).

 ## <a name="john"></a>Testing the Hard Stuff